OlafenwaMoses/ImageAI/README.md

   <tr>
     <td>
         <img src="data-images/image2new.jpg">
         <h4>ImageAI provides very convenient and powerful methods to perform object detection on images and extract each object from the image.
-The object detection class provides support for RetinaNet, YOLOv3 and TinyYOLOv3, with options to adjust for state of the art performance or real time processing.
+The object detection class provides support for RetinaNet, YOLOv3 and TinyYOLOv3, with options to adjust for state-of-the-art performance or real time processing.
 Click the link below to see the full sample codes, explanations and best practices guide.</h4>
     <a href="imageai/Detection"> >>> Get Started</a>
     </td>
   </tr>